Justin-Watkins/Justin-Watkins.github.io/08-Promotions.md

                          f_change_order(x))
 ```

 We'll use the rsample library [@R-rsample] to build our training and test set.
 There are so many ways to partition data and we have used a different one every time.
 Find one that you like.
 We'll split the data with twenty-five percent going to our holdout sample.
-Be aware that if you try to use your model to predict sales and a value in the new data is new, the model won't work.
+Be aware that if you try to use your model to predict sales and a value in the new data the model won't work.
 This can be frustrating.
 Just making you aware.
 It will happen.

 ```r